althonos/pyrodigal/README.md

 - **single dependency**: Pyrodigal is distributed as a Python package, so you can add it as a dependency to your project, and stop worrying about the Prodigal binary being present on the end-user machine.
-- **no intermediate files**: everything happens in memory, in a Python object you fully control, so you don't have to invoke the Prodigal CLI using a sub-process and temporary files.
-- **no input formatting**: sequences are manipulated directly as strings, which leverages the issue of formatting your input to FASTA for Prodigal.
+- **no intermediate files**: Everything happens in memory, in a Python object you fully control, so you don't have to invoke the Prodigal CLI using a sub-process and temporary files.
+Sequences can be passed directly as strings or bytes, which avoids the issue of formatting your input to FASTA for Prodigal.
 - **lower memory usage**: Pyrodigal is slightly more conservative when it comes to using memory, which can help process very large sequences.
 It also lets you save some more memory when running several *meta*-mode analyses
+- **better performance**: Pyrodigal uses *SIMD* instructions to compute which dynamic programming nodes can be ignored when scoring connections.
+This can save up to half the runtime on some sequences.

 ### 📋 Features